Glenelg (Vic.)

 Table Chart PROFILE FAQ

-Glenelg features high concentrations of lone person households, with a fairly typical median household size
+Glenelg features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.7% of all households, including 23.3% couples with children, 35.2% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 33.3%, with lone person households at 30.9% and group households comprising 2.3% of the total.
-The median household size is 2.2 people, which aligns with the average in the Rest of Vic.
+Family households account for 66.7% of all households, including 23.3% couples with children, 35.2% couples without children, and 7.3% single parent families.
+Non-family households constitute the remaining 33.3%, with lone person households at 30.9% and group households making up 2.3% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households